 - Your exact diagnosis: schizophrenia, bipolar disorder, major depression, anxiety disorder

 - Describe the skills you have that make you able to perform the main duties of the job

 - qualifications technical skills

 - general work skills

-- 3. Describe any functional limitations or behaviors caused by your disability which interfere with your performance (See Steps to Define Functional Limitations)
+- Describe any functional limitations or behaviors caused by your disability which interfere with your performance

-4. Identify the accommodations you need to overcome those functional limitations or behaviors (See Steps to Identify Reasonable Accommodations)
+- Identify the accommodations you need to overcome those functional limitations or behaviors

-6. Point the employer to resources for further information
+- Point the employer to resources for further information, including:

-- Employment specialist, supported employment provider, rehabilitation counselor, job coach Doctor, psychiatrist Therapist, counselor, social worker
+- Professionals including an employment specialist, supported employment provider, rehabilitation counselor, job coach, primary care provider, psychiatrist, therapist, counselor, or social worker

 - Job Accommodation Network